Volunteer Roles at Cherry Lodge

 We are looking for fully qualified counsellors able to give emotional support to people living with cancer.

-Drivers and Driver’s Helpers (recruiting now)
+Drivers and Driver’s Helpers (not currently recruiting)

 We need drivers and driver’s helpers who can offer at least half a day per week to run the Cherry Lodge van.
 This van, financed by donations from Summer Soulstice, is used to move goods between our two charity shops at Barnet and Borehamwood, and to go to people’s homes to collect and deliver furniture and other bulky items.
 Drivers need to have a full, clean car driving licence, and be aged over 25.
 Drivers and their helpers (two per shift) will often be expected to lift heavy items (for which, training will be given).